rohan-tests/saucedemo-selenium-csharp/README.md

+⚠️ Note: This project was originally uploaded from another GitHub account which has now been deactivated.
+Re-uploaded here for portfolio continuity.
 # 🧪 Selenium C# NUnit – SauceDemo Automation

 This project automates end-to-end test scenarios on [saucedemo.com](https://www.saucedemo.com) using **Selenium WebDriver** with **C# and NUnit**.